Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Introduction

 \section{Introduction}

-Dynamic treatment rules (DTRs) or policies have recently attracted great attentions in precision medicine, and they are a sequence of decision functions to prescribe treatments over stages based on a patient's features which can evolve over stages.
-When the patient's features consist of both baseline variables and clinical variables that are routinely collected over stages, one important class of policies, which we name as multistage stationary treatment policies (MSTPs), are to prescribe from the same set of treatments using the same decision function over all stages.
-For example in the Sequenced Treatment Alternatives to Relieve Depression (STAR*D) trial \citep{rush2004sequenced}, demographics and the initial score of Hamilton Rating Scale for Depression (primary outcome) are baseline variables, and the side effect ratings, clinical global impression of improvement, and other depression related symptoms are time-evolving variables.
-Moreover, the policies are stochastic, meaning that individuals have a large probability to receive recommended treatments.
-We focus on MSTPs in this chapter because they are particularly useful for treating chronic diseases in clinical practices.
+Dynamic treatment regimes (DTRs) or policies have recently attracted considerable attention in precision medicine.
+They are a sequence of decision functions to prescribe treatments over stages based on an individual's features which can evolve over stages.
+When the individual's features consist of clinical variables that are routinely collected over stages, one important class of policies, which we name as multi-stage stationary treatment policies (MSTPs), are to prescribe from the same set of treatments using the same decision function over all stages. \alert{Moreover, the policies are stochastic, meaning that individuals receive recommended treatments with a probability close but not equal to one.
+An MSTP is particularly critical for delivering interventions in mobile health (mHealth), where users receive treatments across multiple treatment stages, and the policy's effectiveness over all stages must be optimized.
+For example, OhioT1DM \citep{marling2020ohiot1dm} is a micro-randomized trial (MRT) designed to support health research for individuals with Type 1 Diabetes (T1D).
+The information including the current blood glucose level, the meal time, the exercise level, etc. are available at each stage.
+An MSTP that considers these features can guide decisions on insulin delivery, helping to maintain blood glucose levels within the target range over the long term.} We focus on MSTPs in this paper because they are particularly useful for treating chronic diseases in clinical practices.
 First, the policies use the same decision function and the same set of variables so they are convenient for both implementation and interpretation.
 Second, the policies are dynamic by incorporating individual's evolving features in decisions, which are often known to be important for disease prognostics and thus are routinely collected during clinical visits or lab tests.
-Third, using stochastic decisions or soft policies is more flexible than relying on a hard policy whose estimation is known to be sensitive to evidence bias and noise.
-Moreover, the soft policies are useful for exploration when applied to future unknown individuals.
+Third, using stochastic decisions or stochastic policies is more flexible than relying on a deterministic policy whose estimation is known to be sensitive to evidence bias and noise.
+Moreover, the stochastic policies are useful for exploration \citep{gao2022non} and after-study analysis when applied to future studies \citep{boruvka2018assessing}.